 Harvesting some of the leaves each week can also help keep the plant from bolting.
 If you don't catch things in time, just let the plant bloom and go to seed, as the leaves are pretty much beyond saving at that point for use in recipes.
 It's also an excellent idea to purchase varieties of this herb that are slow to bolt.
 Some of the options include Long Standing and Costa Rica cultivars.
 Check with your local garden center to see what is recommended in your region.

 Aphids can sometimes be a problem for cilantro plants.
 Control them by spraying the bugs off the plant with water in the early part of the day so the sun will dry the leaves quickly.
 Another way to control these pests is by using an organic insecticidal soap that is suitable for garden vegetables and herbs.
 Cabbage loopers can also affect cilantro plants.
 Remove these by hand if they are found.

 Cilantro is remarkably unaffected by many of the diseases that can ravage other garden plants.
 However, it can suffer from a number of different problems if there is too much moisture, so watering carefully is an important preventative measure for this particular plant.
 Wet soil or water sitting on stems and leaves can contribute to rot, wilt and other problems that can spoil a good crop of leaves.
 Keep an eye out for any browning or yellowing as a sign of problems.
 The plant can also suffer from powdery mildew, which looks like a light white dusting on the tops of leaves.

-Luckily, most of these issues can be avoided by simply letting the soil dry out between waterings and making sure not to spray the plant when irrigating.
-In heavy clay soils with poor drainage, it may make more sense to plant the cilantro seeds in raised beds so the roots don't sit in water.
+Luckily, most of these issues can be avoided by simply letting the soil dry slightly between waterings and making sure not to spray the plant when irrigating.
+In heavy clay soils with poor drainage, it may make more sense to plant cilantro in raised beds so the roots don't sit in water.